rticommunity/rticonnextdds-examples/examples/recording_service_recording_partitions_in_groups/README.md

 # Recording/Replay Service Configuration Example: Recording partitions in groups

 ## Concept
-This example illustrates the use of Recording/Replay Service in the two use cases described below.
-We use Shapes Demo to explain both use cases.
+This example illustrates the use of Recording/Replay Service in the three use cases described below.
+We use RTI Shapes Demo to explain all the use cases.

 *Note*: Domain 0 is used in this example.
-You need to configure Shapes Demo accordingly.
+You need to configure RTI Shapes Demo accordingly.

 ## Example description
-In order to run this example, you will 2 instances of Shapes Demo.
+In order to run this example, you will need 2 instances of Shapes Demo.
 We will use one of them as a publisher and the other one as a subscriber.

 *Note*: to better visualize this example, you can _Hide history_ from Controls menu.
+Another option is to set the history to 1 on the subscriber, so you can pause the publisher and see the results.

-### Shapes Demo / Publisher
+### RTI Shapes Demo / Publisher
 On the publisher instance, publish the following shapes with default QoS.

 Shape   | Color   | Partition